Chapter 14 - Chapter 15 - Chapter 16 - Chapter 17 - Chapter 18 - Chapter 19

 She clipped the belt over her shoulder, slipping on her pack over it and re-adjusting the straps.
 “Not too bad,” she said, shifting her shoulders back and forth to test the weight.
 Terra paused for a moment, and then undid the belt at her waist.
 “Here.
 You can use mine until then.”
 She handed the Grundo her shortsword.

 Hyren took it, turning the scabbard over in his hands.
-Sure it wasn’t his claymore, but it was from the same stock.
-And it was something he could actually lift.
+While not his claymore, it was from the same stock, and at least he could actually lift it.
 He would need to get on a strict training regimen soon, though, if he wanted to be able to wield it.
-He realised he was physically weaker than Terra at this point.

 “Hyren, you coming?”
 Baojia’s Techo asked as the Scorchio carried their owner away.